karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 The Real Second Interview - April 5th, 2013
 --------------------------------------------

 The night before my second interview, I resolved to make sure that things would go smoother than my last attempt.
 The interview was set for 7:30am, my time.
-I woke up at 5:30 to make sure our internet was cooporating and I didn't need to come up with a back up plan.
+I woke up at 5:30 to make sure our internet was cooperating and I didn't need to come up with a back up plan.
 Fortunately, things went off without a hitch.

 The call from Karim came in a few minutes early and what I thought was just going to be a 'fit' interview, was not.
-He asked if I had any questions.
-I asked a few that I had skipped over previoulsy and then dove into 3 or 4 small code snippets, fairly similar to the first interview in length and complexity.
-Most of the material you should have picked up going through the tutorial.
+He asked me if I had any questions.
+I asked a few that I had skipped over in the previous interview, and then we dove into 3 or 4 small code snippets.
 I stumbled to express myself clearly one spot, but after I settled down, things went fine.
-I was a litttle surprised there weren't any questions about me or my background.
+I was a little surprised there weren't any questions about me or my background.
 I don't know if it's the same for all interviews or that is just how mine went.

 Total time: 15 minutes